 Related article: Enterprise Software – A Primer for B2B Product Managers.

-I divide the journey from idea to your first ten customers into six distinct stages:
+In my book, I divide the journey from idea to your first ten customers into six distinct stages.
+I call these stages the B2B Innovator’s Map.

 - Strategic Alignment